BUZZ-Blimps/CatchingBlimp/Summer2023/README.txt

 	-ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0
 	 ttyACM0 is the serial port name that teensy is connected to

+(more info on the pi section)

 ROS2:
-The ROS2 publisher on pi is in the piROS_test folder, make sure the teensy is plugged into the pi for the tf2 messages to be broadcasted!
+The ROS2 publisher is in the ROS_tf2_test folder, make sure the teensy is plugged into the pi for the tf2 messages to be broadcasted!
 To enable the publisher, please build first:
 	-cd /piROS_test
 	-colcon build

-	*If VS code is used, make sure the JSON configurator include path is as follows:
+	*If VS code is used, make sure the JSON configurator include path is as the following:
             -"includePath": [
              "${workspaceFolder}/**",
              "/opt/ros/foxy/include"
              (this should be set up already)

 To launch the publisher, run ros2 launch command
 	-ros2 launch blimp_telemetry blimp_telemetry.launch.py